Cybergenik/Projects/README.md

 # Projects
-Stuff that I think is somewhat useful
-This program is a primitive ATM machine, atleast thats what the objective was.
+This program is a primitive ATM machine that lets yoy check balance, withdraw, deposit. atleast thats what the objective was.
 Let me know if its good or if I can improve something.